-Task 0801 Welding
+(18) Task 0801 Perform Welding

-(a) Task Guidance.
-This task includes the assembly and joining of steel pipe by welding, and repair of welds, in accordance with welding procedures.
-Qualification should be in accordance with API 1104, ASME BPVC Section IX, or other acceptable standard or practice.
-Visual inspection of welding and welds is in accordance with Task 0811, Visual Inspection of Welding and Welds.
+- (a) Task Guidance.
+This task includes the assembly and joining of steel pipelines by welding, and repair of welds, in accordance with welding procedures.
+This task should be performed by a person qualified in accordance with API 1104; ASME BPVC, Section IX; or other acceptable standard or practice.
+This task does not include the items addressed in Task 0811, Perform Visual Inspection of Welding and Welds.

 - (1) Select task procedure(s) and appropriate equipment.

 - (2) Verify materials.

 - (3) Perform preweld inspection, as applicable.

 - (-a) fire or explosion potential

 - (-b) properly prepared weld-face

 - (-c) weld preparation surface free of laminations

 - (-d) piping components have not been magnetized

 - (-e) proper storage of electrodes

 - (-f) wall thickness

 - (4) Perform assembly or fit-up of parts.

 - (-a) Check for ovality.

 - (-b) Check for correct fit-up.

 - (5) Perform weld in accordance with welding procedure.

 - (-a) preheat/postheat, as applicable

 - (-b) speed of travel

 - (-c) direction of travel

 - (-d) voltage/amperage

 - (-e) rod selection

 - (6) Visually examine quality of weld.

 - (7) Remediate weld if any defects are found.

 - (8) Document, as required.

 - (b) Potential applicability: L, G, D

 - (c) Difficulty: acceptable standard, therefore, data not collected

 - (d) Importance: acceptable standard, therefore, data not collected

 - (e) Interval: as specified by acceptable standard or practice

-- (f) Evaluation method: as specified by acceptable standard or practice
+- (f) Evaluation method; as specified by acceptable standard or practice

 - (g) Span of control: 1:0

-Task 0811 Visual Inspection of Welding and Welds
+(18) Task 0811 Perform Visual Inspection of Welding and Welds

 - (a) Task Guidance.
 This task includes inspection of the welding process (e.g., equipment setup, material fit-up/alignment, handling of welding materials) and inspection of welds to identify visually detectable defects.
-ASNT SNT-TC-1A (level II), ASME BPVC Section IX, and API 1104 are examples of acceptable standards for qualification for this task. - (1) Select task procedure(s) and appropriate equipment. - (2) Identify welding conditions and essential variables, as applicable to the procedure being performed. - (-a) when visual inspection must be done during the welding procedure - (-b) when weather screens/tents are required - (-c) how many welders are required - (-d) when preheating is required - (-e) proper distance between welds - (-f) types of branch connections allowed - (-g) time allowed between passes
+This task should be performed by a person qualified in accordance with API 1104; ASME BPVC, Section IX; ASNT SNT-TC-1A (Level II); or other acceptable standard or practice. - (1) Select task procedure(s) and appropriate equipment.

+- (2) Identify welding conditions and essential variables, as applicable to the procedure being performed.

+- (-a) when visual inspection must be done during the welding procedure

+- (-b) when weather screens/tents are required

+- (-c) how many welders are required

+- (-d) when preheating is required

+- (-e) proper distance between welds

+- (-f) types of branch connections allowed

+- (-g) time allowed between passes

+- (-h) bevel preparation and spacing, proper land